code0100fun/ember-cli-rails-routes/README.md

 });
 ```

-Tell Ember to treat the app route as the main entry point of the Ember app.
+Second, tell Ember to treat the app route as the main entry point of the Ember app.

 ```js
 // app/router.js